Vivet-Software/Vivet.AI/README.md

 ```

 #### 🌐 Web Search
+The **Web Search Plugin** enables models to perform live web searches.
+It supports multiple search providers and offers three functions that vary in the amount of detail returned for search results.
-This plugin can be enabled through either the `Chat` or `Agents` configuration.
+This plugin can be enabled via either the `Chat` or `Agents` configuration.
 ```json
 "Plugins": {
   "WebSearch": {